videosdk-live/videosdk-docs/javascript_docs_versioned_docs/version-0.0.x/guide/video-and-audio-calling-api-sdk/render-media/display-audio-video.md

 ### `2.
 Rendering Video`

-On every participant's `stream-enabled` stream, you will get a `stream` object as a parameter, and by using that, you can create video elements in a div container.
+On the `stream-enabled` event for each participant, you will receive a `stream` object as a parameter.
+You can use this object to create video elements within a div container.

 ```js
 const videoContainer = document.getElementById("videoContainer");